Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/00-governance/00-Project-State.md

 ## Next action

-M8.1 and M8.2 documentation synchronization is complete.
-M8.3 requires a separate architecture/design and implementation authorization; no M8.3 work is authorized by the current gate.
+M8 documentation synchronization is complete.
+M9 — Demonstration Environment — is the next milestone and requires a separate architecture/design and implementation authorization.

 ## M3 Completion Gate